uvarc/rc-website/content/userinfo/hpc/software/modules.md

 +++

-<p class="lead">The <code>lmod</code> modules system on Rivanna enables users to easily set their environments for selected software and to choose versions if appropriate.</p>
+<p class="lead">The <code>lmod</code> modules system on the HPC system enables users to easily set their environments for selected software and to choose versions if appropriate.</p>
 <p class="lead">The <code>lmod</code> system is hierarchical; not every module is available in every environment.
 We provide a core environment which contains most of the software installed by Research Computing staff, but software that requires a compiler or MPI is not in that environment and a compiler must first be loaded.</p>

 {{< button button-class="primary" button-text="View All Modules" button-url="/userinfo/hpc/software/complete-list/" >}}